NLnetLabs/unbound-manual/source/topics/filtering/rpz.rst

 that disabled is not considered to be a valid match and will therefore not stop Unbound from looking at the next configured policy zone.

-When ``rpz-log`` is set to yes, Unbound will log all applied actions for a policy zone.
-With ``rpz-log`` enabled you can specify a name for the log using ``rpz-log-name``, this way you can easily find all matches for a specific zone.
+When :ref:`rpz-log:<unbound.conf.rpz.rpz-log>` is set to yes, Unbound will log all applied actions for a policy zone.
+With ``rpz-log`` enabled you can specify a name for the log using :ref:`rpz-log-name:<unbound.conf.rpz.rpz-log-name>`, this way you can easily find all matches for a specific zone.
-It is also possible to get statistics per applied RPZ action using ``unbound-control stats``.
-This requires the ``extended-statistics`` to be enabled.
+It is also possible to get statistics per applied RPZ action using :ref:`unbound-control stats<unbound-control.commands.stats>` or :ref:`unbound-control stats_noreset<unbound-control.commands.stats_noreset>`.
+This requires the :ref:`extended-statistics:<unbound.conf.extended-statistics>` to be enabled.

 Unbound’s RPZ implementation works together with the tags functionality.
 This makes it possible to enable (some of) the policy zones only for a subset of users.
-To do this, the tags need to be defined using ``define-tag``, the correct tags need to be matched either with the client IP prefix using ``access-control-tag`` or the clients on a listening interface using ``interface-tag``, and the tags need to be specified for the policy zones for which they apply.
+To do this, the tags need to be defined using :ref:`define-tag:<unbound.conf.define-tag>`, the correct tags need to be matched either with the client IP prefix using :ref:`access-control-tag:<unbound.conf.access-control-tag>` or the clients on a listening interface using :ref:`interface-tag:<unbound.conf.interface-tag>`, and the tags need to be specified for the policy zones for which they apply.

 .. code-block:: text